kragen/derctuo/markdown/hot-fabrication.md

-finishes melting and immediately make a cast, include the use of a small in-place carbon-electrode electric arc furnace (as demonstrated by, for example, The King of Random, RIP); a small induction heating coil, which can be placed outside the refractory chamber itself (I've written about sealed insulated induction furnaces previously in Dercuano); and optical heating through a peephole, either by a focused laser or by focused sunlight, perhaps previously "collimated" by passing it through a "pinhole" before focusing, in order to permit the usage of smaller solar ovens.
+finishes melting and immediately make a cast, include the use of a small in-place carbon-electrode electric arc furnace (as demonstrated by, for example, The King of Random, RIP); a small induction heating coil, which can be placed outside the refractory chamber itself (I’ve written about sealed insulated induction furnaces previously in Dercuano); and optical heating through a peephole, either by a focused laser or by focused sunlight, perhaps previously “collimated” by passing it through a “pinhole” before focusing, in order to permit the usage of smaller solar ovens.

 Peepholes of transparent silica aerogel or aerogels of other